milena-sosic/SRPOL/README.md

 Serbian sentiment framework (SRPOL), relying on the new lexicon and the following sentiment triggers:
 ### Adverb Modifiers
+have a purpose to modify the polarity intensity of an upcoming sentiment-laden word, but not to change its orientation.

 ```math
 \textit{"\textbf{Veoma}\ ($\rightarrow$ MOD=1.2)\ \textbf{dobar}\ (p=+0.43)\ film..." $\xrightarrow[]{1.2 \times (+0.43) }$ +0.52}